rockwotj/mjc/README.md

 if you are not using IntelliJ.
 This is an IDE nice to have that adds the generated sources to the IDE source roots.

-The g4 grammar and t.* sample input files were taken from Terence Parr's source code for the book The Definitive ANTLR4 Reference.